 250 BC to 230 BC, Psalm 35: Deceptive calm.

-This generation is that of the years between 250 BC and 230 BC.
+This generation is from the years 250 BC to 230 BC

 At the level of the striking and known events of this generation, we can quote again Flavius Josephus: